JG-CYBERTECH/osTicket/README.md

 <p>

 1. Download php-7.3.8-nts-Win32-VC15-x86.zip
-2. Right click the zip folder in Downloads and 'Extract All' the contents into C:\PHP folder that we just created
+2. Right-click the zip folder in Downloads and 'Extract All' the contents into C:\PHP folder that we just created
 </p>